enbeec/keyscript/README.md

 The use case I have in mind is `seq(100)` so that seqs can handle keyups as long as you're fast enough.
 In this case, a 100 millisecond timeout is added.
-If any of the top level keys match

 #### Blocks